DLR-RM/RAFCON/doc/tutorials.rst

    #.
 From the output of "Decimate bottles" to the input of "Count
       bottles": Here we directly pass the decimated number to "Count bottles".
 This could also have the scoped variable as origin.

 #.
-Instead of reading the second data flow, one could also add an
-      output to "Sing", and write the read value from the input of "Sing".
-This output could then be used as origin for the second data flow.

-#.
 Finally, we have to add some source code to the three child states.
    The code executed for each state is shown in the source code widget